Client shared account access

 What is the maximum number of fund managers my client can have on one account?

-If, as the your client needs to remove an from their giving account, they can do so at any time, for any reason.
+If, as the primary fund manager, your client needs to remove an additional fund manager from their giving account, they can do so at any time, for any reason.